nikolim/katacoda-scenarios/ansible-mern/step9.md

 ## Checking the currently running containers

-Since we already started containers in previous steps, lets stop them all.
+Since we already started containers in previous steps, let's stop them all.
 To see the currently running containers, we can use the following command

 `docker ps`{{execute HOST1}}